Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: The median size of a primitive subset

 \section{The median size of a primitive subset}

 The computations obtained in the previous section will also allow us to give upper and lower bounds for $\nu(n)$, the median size of a primitive subset of the integers up to $n$.
-First we need a lemma (see for example \cite{knuth}) on sums of binomial coefficients, which gives the number of subsets of a sets of size $n$ into subsets of size at most $\lambda n$. \begin{lemma} Fix $0 <\lambda < \frac{1}{2}$.
+First we need a lemma (see for example \cite[solved exercise 9.4]{knuth}) on sums of binomial coefficients, which, given a set of size $n$, counts the number of subsets of size at most $\lambda n$. \begin{lemma} Fix $0 <\lambda < \frac{1}{2}$.
 The partial sum of binomial coefficients satisfies

-where $H(\lambda)=-\lambda\log_2 \lambda +(\lambda-1)\log_2(1-\lambda)$ and $\log_2$ is the logarithm base 2. \end{lemma}
+where $h(\lambda)=-\lambda\log_2 \lambda +(\lambda-1)\log_2(1-\lambda)$ and $\log_2$ is the logarithm base 2. \end{lemma}

-Using this, and the numerical computations of $\alpha$ and $\beta$, we can bound the median size of a primitive subset of $\{1,2,\ldots n\}$.
+Using this, and the numerical computations of $\alpha$ and $\beta$, we can bound the median size of a primitive subset of $\{1,2,\ldots, n\}$.

 \begin{proof}[Proof of Theorem \ref{thm:median}] Let $\nu(n)$ denote the median size of the primitive subsets of the integers up to $n$.
 Since half of the primitive subsets of this set must have size at most $\nu(n)$, and the total number of primitive subsets is approximately $\alpha^n$, we can obtain a lower bound for $\nu(n)$ by supposing that all small subsets of the integers up to $n$ are primitive.
 Combining this with Lemma \ref{lem:sumbin} we get that